oreillymedia/doing_data_science/README.md

-doing_data_science
+Doing Data Science
 ==================

-This is the example code repository for Doing Data Science by Cathy O'Neil and Rachel Schutt (O'Reilly Media)
+This is the example code than accompanies Doing Data Science by Cathy O'Neil and Rachel Schutt (9781449358655).

+Visit the catalog page [here](http://shop.oreilly.com/product/0636920028529.do).

+See an error?
+Report it [here](http://oreilly.com/catalog/errata.csp?isbn=0636920028529), or simply fork and send us a pull request.